-Braided rope is a cordage variety made of many interwoven fiber threads that have been braided with other threads.
 Braided rope is one of the two general categories of rope, with the other being twisted rope.
 Braided ropes are generally made from nylon, polyester or polypropylene, though they can also be made from cotton, manila or other natural fibers.

 Ropes are very important industrial utilities, and they have many uses in commercial and consumer products contexts as well.
 Particularly in marine contexts, ropes are essential for securing watercraft to docks, and they can also be important in securing cargo on ships.
 The largest ships as well as the smallest recreational watercraft must all be secured when in port or when docked.